Studies

 1. Before the start of studies

-- Answer the Study and Career Guidance questionnaire by 18 December 2024.
-If you are registered as an absent student for autumn 2025, answer the questionnaire only when you start your studies as a present student.
+- Answer the Study and Career Guidance questionnaire by 18 December 2025.
+If you are registered as an absent student for spring 2026, answer the questionnaire only when you start your studies as a present student.

 - Familiarize yourself with the curriculum of your degree.